-- 1) Nominating Committee.
+1) Nominating Committee.
 It shall be the duty of the Board of Directors to appoint, not less than thirty-five days nor more than ninety days before the date of a meeting of the members at which directors are to be elected. a committee on nominations consisting of not less than five members nor more than nine members who shall be selected from different districts so as to insure equitable representation.
 No member of the board may serve on such committee.
-The committee, keeping in mind the principle of equitable representation, shall prepare and post at the principal office of the Cooperative at least thirty days before the meeting a list of nominations for directors which may include a greater number of candidates than are to be selected. - 2) By Petition.
-Any fifteen or more members acting together may make other nominations by petition not less than forty-five days prior to the meeting and the Secretary shall post such nominations at the same place where the list of nominations made by the committee on nominations is posted.
+The committee, keeping in mind the principle of equitable representation, shall prepare and post at the principal office of the Cooperative at least thirty days before the meeting a list of nominations for directors which may include a greater number of candidates than are to be selected.

+2) By Petition.
+Any fifteen or more members acting together may make other nominations by petition not less than forty-five days prior to the meeting and the Secretary shall post such nominations at the same place where the list of nominations made by the committee on nominations is posted; however, director candidates who receive money, financial benefits, or campaign contributions of any kind from third-parties or outside sources must be nominated as a Board of Director candidate by the committee on nominations and cannot be nominated as a candidate by petition.